 What looks like a snowy winter resort is actually a popular natural thermal spa with an average water temperature of 35 °C. Why is the Pamukkale landscape is so unusual?

-Tip: Grab an opportunity to pop in the nearby city of Hierapolis to discover its historical Roman ruins.
+Tip: Grab the opportunity to pop in the nearby city of Hierapolis to discover its historical Roman ruins.

 Can you only imagine the entire complex of underground cities with houses, churches, schools, livestock stalls and wells stretching for miles and miles?
 If you think it's impossible, then go to Cappadocia region that has over 40 subterranean towns built during the Bronze Age for protection and religious purposes.
 Although all these cities are currently undergone archaeological excavation, six of them are open to the public.